 At Lanz Furnace and Fireplace, the experts will help you choose a solution that matches your needs and makes sure you qualify for this tax credit.
 While ENERGY STAR products designate high efficiency, it’s important to check the furnace you choose has an Annual Fuel Utilization Efficiency (AFUE) greater than 95, in order to qualify for the tax credit.
 AFUE indicates the percent of heat produced for every dollar of fuel consumed.

-Taking advantage of this opportunity won’t be the only savings you’ll observe when you purchase a new high-efficiency furnace.
-A lot of the most efficient models can save you hundreds of dollars on your utility costs all year long.
-And your household will also have more confidence in your HVAC system to help your home stay at just the right comfort level.
+Qualifying for the tax credit won’t be the only savings you’ll observe when you select a new high-efficiency furnace.
+Many of the most efficient solutions can save you hundreds of dollars on your energy bills all year long.
+And your household will also have more confidence in your HVAC system to keep your house at just the right temperature.

 If you have questions concerning your eligibility for a tax credit, or if there are other local savings you might be eligible for by getting a new high-efficiency furnace, give our teams at Lanz Furnace and Fireplace a call at 608-291-3606.
 You can also visit ENERGY STAR or contact your local utility company if you have questions about other eligible home products.